varshithrevally/ByteCart/README.md

-# 🛒 SuperMarket Store
+# 🛒 ByteCart

-A modular Java application for managing retail operations like inventory, billing, and receipt generation.
-Integrated with SQL via JDBC, it features robust CRUD functionality and follows an MVC architecture for clean separation of concerns.
+ByteCart is a modular Java application designed to streamline retail operations, offering robust inventory management, real-time billing, and receipt generation.
+Built with SQL integration via JDBC and structured around the MVC architecture, it enables clean separation of concerns and scalable CRUD functionality for enterprise-grade retail systems.

 ---